 ENGL1013 English Composition I Emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
 Must make a grade of "C" or better to progress to English Composition II.
-Prerequisite: a grade of "B" or better in PCEN0034 Foundations of Literacy, or placement scores of 19 on the writing portion of ACT or a 80 on the writing portion of the COMPASS and an 83 on the reading portion of the COMPASS.
-Corequisite: PCEN0001
+Prerequisite: a grade of "B" or better in PCEN0034 Foundations of Literacy or appropriate placement test scores.
+Please see the catalog's course placement chart for specific scores.
+3 credits.
+ACTS: ENGL1013